Lab Summary:

 Extension II requires students to use the method found in Extension I to, given

 any arc, find the circumference of the circle the arc is a part of.
-To do this student should
+To do this

-find the center of the circle using the method discovered in Extension I. Once the center
+find the center of the circle using the method discovered in Extension I. Once

 is found, construct a radius and measure it.
 Use this measurement to find the